-- of last resort for testing specimens that may have been stored in less-than-acceptable conditions, may be an unusual specimen type, or may contain less-than-acceptable volume.
+- 1. Issue: As the national reference laboratory for ID diagnostics, CDC is sometimes the laboratory of last resort for testing specimens that may have been stored in less-than-acceptable conditions, may be an unusual specimen type, or may contain less-than-acceptable volume.
 These specimens would not meet requirements for acceptable specimens and, adhering to CLIA regulations, CDC would have to reject them.
 In so doing, rare or difficult-to-obtain specimens can be rejected, whose results could have a meaningful impact on public health, including identifying pathogens responsible for rare or novel diseases.
 Questions: Considering CLIA requirements, should CDC support investigation of unknown infectious agents or diseases using less-than-acceptable specimens, when acceptable specimens are not available?
-If so, how should an appropriate disclaimer be worded regarding result interpretation that acknowledges the specimens are outside validated parameters (e.g., "Not a CLIA-compliant analysis, results should be interpreted with caution and in consultation with CDC laboratories.")? - 2) Issue: CDC laboratories need to use best laboratory science advances to protect public health advances that often originate in academia, small companies, or major instrument manufacturers.
-These advances include new instrument platforms, new diagnostic tests, and new laboratory diagnostic technologies.
-At the same time, CDC should be promoting testing that can be readily performed on commonly available instrument platforms and using diagnostic technologies that are readily available to private and public health partner laboratories.
+If so, how should an appropriate disclaimer be worded regarding result interpretation that acknowledges the specimens are outside validated parameters (e.g., "Not a CLIA-compliant analysis, results should be interpreted with caution and in consultation with CDC laboratories.")? - Issue: CDC is writing a Quality Manual for Microbiological Laboratories (QMML) to be its primary resource for quality standards for infectious disease laboratory operation.
+When the final draft is ready, LW high-level review of the CDC quality framework described in the QMML could result in insights for the ACD, CDC to consider that may strengthen the overall quality